-The Georgia Promise Scholarship Program, created through Senate Bill 233 and signed into law in 2024, will take effect beginning with the 2025–2026 school year.
+The Georgia Promise Scholarship Program was created through Senate Bill 233 and signed into law in 2024.

 This program offers eligible families up to $6,500 in state-funded assistance to be used toward: